minsoo9506/minsoo9506/README.md

 - [What I learn repo](https://github.com/minsoo9506/What-I-learn)

 ### 🌱 Language
-- python (average) - will be skilled
+- Python (average) - will be skilled
 - Javascript (beginner) - will be average
 - C/C++ (beginner)